jackkolb/sundar/README.md

 ### LCD Module (lcd.py)

 The LCD Module controls a 16x2 LCD display.
 It gets the device's IP address and currently connected WiFi network, reads the (settings/out_file) to get the name/location of the data output file, and gets the remaining disk storage.
 This information is displayed on the screen.

+### LED Module (led.py)

+The LED Module controls an RGB LED: it periodically reads from a flag file (flags/damage) and displays a green/yellow/red light according to the current damage level.

 ### Collection Module (main.c -> collect.o)